yatesco/seafile-docs/deploy/using_mysql.md

 </pre>
 you will be redirected to the Login page.
 Enter the username and password you were provided during the Seafile setup.
 You will then be returned to the <code>My Home</code> page where you can create libraries.

-'''Congratulations!'''
+Congratulations!
 Now you have successfully setup your private Seafile server.

-#### Run Seahub on another port
+### Run Seahub on another port

 If you want to run seahub in a port other than the default 8000, say 8001, you must: